activecell/activecell-api/canonical/employee_activities.md

 Get employee activities
 ------------

-* `GET /employee-activities.json` will return our canonical list of industries.
+* `GET /employee-activities.json` will return our canonical list of employee activities.
 There is no pagination because we curate the list and keep in short.

 ```json
 [